Rob-Neary/SoftwareEng_CA1/README.md

 Brief Overview:

+Endless Runner.

-The end user plays as a rogue variant of Santa "Bad Santa" and must deliver coal to as many houses as possible before the timer runs out.
+The user plays as an alternative variant of Santa "Bad Santa" and must tally as much points as possible before the timer runs out or player dies.

-The challeneges the player faces:
+Challenges the player faces:
-- Obstacles (buildings, walls, slippery surface - snow, etc)
+- Obstacles (snowman, cliff,  etc)
-- Varying heights
+- Timed
-- Timed delivery (this is to deliver as much coal as possible before "Good Santa" gets there)
-- 3 lives
+- 3 lives (can be increased by 1 life by collecting Christmas cake)

-Bonus features:
+Features:
 - Character level up (increased speed, jump height) / (pickup some of "Good Santa's presents")
 - Time extension / given at checkpoints
-- Christmas Cake / health boost
+- Christmas Cake / extra life
+- Christmas presents allow the character to take reduced / no damage for a period of time
+- High Score